 Lionel Luthor starts off moderately evil, becomes/is retconned to be completely evil, goes to prison, temporarily switches bodies with Clark and thereby absorbs some of his strong moral fibre (making him into a good guy), is convinced to readopt his villainous ways by an Evil Twin of Lex Luthor, and then spends several seasons stumbling drunkenly along the line between good and evil out of lust for Martha, before temporary possession by Jor-El converts him to the side of good until Lex throws him off of a building and he dies.

-Supernatural: Although Castiel is unarguably trying to be the good guy, he appears to have been trapped in this revolving door since his first appearance.
-He starts out as the angel that rescued Dean from Hell, but then it's revealed the angels have plans from Dean and expect him to do exactly as they say even when their plans are morally ambiguous to say the least.
-Castiel starts to have doubts and sympathise with Dean, eventually twisting the rules to help Dean.
+Although Castiel is unarguably trying to be the good guy, he appears to have been trapped in this revolving door since his first appearance.
+He starts out as the angel that rescued Dean from Hell, but then it's revealed the angels have plans for Dean and expect him to do exactly as they say even when their plans are morally ambiguous to say the least.
+Castiel starts to have doubts and sympathize with Dean, eventually twisting the rules to help Dean.
 But then he gets dragged off to Heaven and forced back into line, betraying Anna and setting Sam free to go start the Apocalypse, before he betrays Heaven for good and sides with Dean a couple of episodes later.
-He spends most of the fifth season on the Face side of things, but appears to have jumped back into the revolving door as of season 6.
+He spends most of the fifth season on the Face side of things, with the exception of his Temporarily a Villain role in "I Believe The Children Are Our Future", but appears to have jumped back into the revolving door as of season 6.
 He makes a deal with Crowley, but he does so in order to fight Raphael and prevent the apocalypse from re-starting.
 In order to carry out his plan though, he is forced to lie to and manipulate the Winchesters while carrying out some pretty morally ambiguous schemes.
 He undoes some of the worst ones though rather than risk the Winchesters, but ultimately finishes the season on a Heel note, having absorbed millions of souls from Purgatory and declared himself the new God.
 He seemed to come back to himself within an episode or so of the seventh season and asked for forgiveness only to be taken over by Leviathans who then, a few episodes later, appeared to liquefy him.
 About halfway through the season, he turned up again with amnesia.
 He got his memory back and took the broken wall in Sam's mind onto himself, effectively bringing Sam back to normal, but landing himself with an incredibly messed up head.
 As of the end of Season 7, he seems to be on the Face side, having made a Heroic Sacrifice.
 As of the middle of Season 8, he's apparently back to Heel, being Brainwashed and Crazy for Naomi.
 In the episode "Goodbye, Stranger", he leaves both sides behind and goes off on his own.
 Expect this section to expand continually.

 Crowley is Castiel's opposite; he desperately wants to be the Big Bad, but circumstances and greater threats keep forcing him into Enemy Mines with the heroes.
 When we first meet him in season 5, he helps the heroes fight Lucifer because he correctly believes that once humanity is destroyed, Lucifer will turn on the demons.
 Once Lucifer is dealt with, however, he declares himself the King of Hell and spends most of season 6 as an antagonist.
 But once season 7 rolls around the new threats of Castiel and the Leviathans force him to reluctantly aid the heroes again for a return to the status quo.
 But of course, as soon as that's dealt with, he immediately betrays them and goes back to being a bad guy for season 8.
 Season 8 ends with Crowley's humanity being partially restored and Knight of Hell Abbadon announcing her plans to usurp Crowley's throne, so it wouldn't be surprising to see him back on the side of good (or at least as close to the side of good as he ever gets) for season 9.